-This program was recorded in front of a live audience at the Commonwealth Club in Palo Alto, on July 9th.
+This program was recorded in front of a live audience at the Commonwealth Club of California on March 16, 2010.

 Rev. Kapya Kaoma, Project Director, Political Research Associates; Anglican Priest from Zambia Leading Churches in Episcopal Diocese of Massachusetts Sandip Roy, Editor, New America Media - Moderator Read more »

 Joseph Tuman, Professor of Political and Legal Communications, San Francisco State University; Political Analyst; Author

 Nominated for an Emmy for his political analysis, Tuman brings his celebrated explanatory power to The Club to share his knowledge of terrorism with an emphasis on the Middle East.
 He has taught and conducted research for more than 20 years, published several articles and books, and has been an expert on radio and network TV, including CNN, BBC and ABC.
 Read more »

 Get an inside look at a culturally rich but politically and economically struggling country.
 Rabinowitz will present a slide show with commentary about her most recent trip to Cuba last year.
 Rabinowitz has been to Cuba 10 times since 1974, as a volunteer and as part of health care, labor and cultural programs.
 Her intriguing photos offer an intimate look at Cuba and Cubans today.
 Read more »

 Charles L. Frankel, Honorary Consul for the Republic of Botswana

 Since its independence in 1965, Botswana has experienced rapid growth through a combination of policies, institutions and built-in shock absorbers.
 It was the world’s fastest growing economy from 1966-97.
 It has consistently ranked as the least corrupt country in Africa, and less corrupt than nine EU countries.
 Learn how Botswana has achieved its outstanding successes.
 Read more »